oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <SD-JWT>~<Disclosure 1>~<Disclosure 2>~...~<Disclosure M>~<optional Holder Binding JWT>
 ```

 The order of the base64url-encoded values MUST be an SD-JWT, Disclosures, and an optional Holder Binding JWT.
+In case there is no Holder Binding JWT, the last element is an empty string.
+The last separating tilde character MUST NOT be omitted.

 This is called the Combined Format for Presentation.